API Reference¶

 ¶

-Returns a :class:_MinVarProblem (shrinking active-set) when no custom
+Returns a :class:_MinVarProblem (shrinking active-set) for the long-only

 Parameters: